abgulati/kosmos-2_5-containerized/README.md

 - For instance, building the `flash-attention` library takes about an hour on my host system (Windows 11, Intel Core i9 13900KF, RTX 3090) while fitting comfortably within the 32GB SysRAM.
 Within the container build though, it wasn't even half done after an hour and an additional 100GB pagefile was necessary to augment the SysRAM!

-- If you still chose this route, then you must download the Kosmos-2.5 model checkpoint, clone the `flash-attention` repo, modify the supplied `dockerfile` and use `docker build`:
+- If you still chose this route, then clone this repo, replace the supplied `dockerfile` with the one below and use `docker build`:

-    - Download the Kosmos-2.5 model checkpoint to the `<path_to_cloned_kosmos_container_repo>/kosmos-2_5-container-files/kosmos-2_5` directory: https://drive.google.com/file/d/17RwlniqMwbLEMj5ELQd9iQ4kor749Z0e/view?usp=sharing

-    - Note: The checkpoint above is the same as the official model checkpoint from: https://huggingface.co/microsoft/kosmos-2.5/resolve/main/ckpt.pt

     - Navigate to `kosmos-2_5-containerized/kosmos-2_5-container-files`: